cogment/cogment-doc/docs/cogment/cogment-api-reference/python.md

 Class containing data and methods to control and manage trials.

-### `async start_trial(self, trial_config=None, trial_id_requested=None)`
+### `async start_trial(self, trial_config=None, trial_id_requested=None, trial_params=None)`

 Method to start a new trial.
-The parameters of the trial will be set by the pre-trial hooks (registered in `cogment.Context`), and the hooks will receive the provided trial config.
+The config and parameter options are mutually exclusive.

 Parameters:

 -   `trial_config`: _protobuf class instance_ - Configuration for the trial.
 The type is specified in the spec file under the section `trial:config_type`.
-Can be `None` if no configuration is provided.
-This is provided to the first pre-trial hook.
+The config will be added to the default parameters (in the Orchestrator) and sent to the pre-trial hooks (if any).
+The pre-trial hooks will set the trial parameters according to the config.
+If there is no pre-trial hooks, the config is ignored and the default parameters are used.
+This cannot be provided with the `trial_params`.
 -   `trial_id_requested`: _str_ - The trial identifier requested for the new trial.
 It must be unique among all active trials and a limited set of the latest ended trials (this list of trials can be retrieved with `get_trial_info` or `watch_trial`).
 If provided, the Orchestrator will try to use this trial_id, otherwise, a UUID will be created.
+-   `trial_params`: _TrialParameters instance_ - Fully defined parameters to start the new trial.
+This will be used as the trial parameters (I.e. the default parameters and pre-trial hooks are ignored).
+This cannot be provided with the `trial_config`.

 Return: _str_ - The newly started trial ID.
-An empty string if the trial was not started due to a non-unique ID.
+An empty string if the trial was not started due to a non-unique requested ID.

 ### `terminate_trial(self, trial_ids, hard=False)`